 MEDiC Student-Run Free Clinics

-Established in 1990, MEDiC is a student-led organization that runs seven free health clinics throughout the Madison area.
+Established in 1990, MEDiC is a student-led organization that runs six free health clinics throughout the Madison area.
 MEDiC aims to improve the health of the underserved in the Madison area while also enhancing the education of University of Wisconsin-Madison health professions students.
 Clinics occur in the evening and on weekends, in places like homeless shelters and transitional housing facilities.
 One medical clinic serves an especially diverse immigrant population.
 Volunteer physicians and other health professionals guide and supervise students.
 MEDiC was recognized by President Obama with the President’s Volunteer Service Award in 2011.

 Medical Students Offering Maternal Support (MOMS)